What is a second home mortgage?

 Please note that if you have a history of bad credit, taking out a mortgage might not be the best option for you.

-Types of second home mortgages
+What types of second home mortgages are there?

 For any mortgage you will need to decide what type is right for you, whether this is a fixed or variable rate.
 With a second home, you should assess whether variable mortgage payments are too unpredictable on top of your current mortgage.
 In which case, a fixed mortgage might be more appropriate for you.
 It’s likely you’ll find that you have fewer options to choose from with your second mortgage compared to your first.